7 Jordan Travel Tips

 Jordan experiences diverse climates.
 Summers can be scorching, while winters are mild.
 Plan your wardrobe accordingly, especially if you’re visiting desert areas like Wadi Rum.

-Summers can be scorching, especially in the desert regions like Wadi Rum, with temperatures often exceeding 40°C (104°F).
+Summers can be very hot, especially in the desert regions like Wadi Rum, with temperatures often exceeding 40°C (104°F).
 It’s essential to pack lightweight, breathable clothing, sunscreen, and a wide-brimmed hat to protect yourself from the intense sun.
 In contrast, winters are milder, but still cool, particularly in the evenings.
 Layering is advisable, along with a jacket or sweater for the cooler nights.
 If you’re planning outdoor activities, such as hiking or exploring Petra, it’s best to visit early in the morning or late afternoon to avoid the midday heat.
 Additionally, always carry plenty of water to stay hydrated, regardless of the season, as dehydration can occur quickly in Jordan’s arid climate.

 Check out our what to wear guide if you want to more information what to wear in Jordan!